eosnetworkfoundation/grant-framework/applications/Noah_6models.md

 - Noah tokens have been launched in the form of the first round of airdrops, with a total of 274,295.5 Noah tokens airdropped to 3024 accounts in the community through interactive tasks and community tasks, without any private sales.

 **2nd Stage development plan**
-- Product development: Noah is preparing to develop 6 new modules, including liquidity mining, NOAH proof of equity, liquidity incentive distribution voting, esNoah unlocking, bribery, equity bonus and data statistics;
+- Product development: Noah is preparing to develop 6 new modules, including liquidity mining, NOAH proof of equity, liquidity incentive distribution voting, Noah unlocking, bribery, equity bonus and data statistics;
 - Marketing promotion: In-depth cooperation with many well-known media, 100+ KOL volunteers, and 50+ communities

 **2nd Stage goal**